 1. Set Up Your Spin

 Just like any other thing, to achieve a backspin, you need proper preparation.
 Preparation goes beyond the actual spinning of the golf ball.
-Setting up your spin refers to the inspection you do to your ground, golf ball, and golf club.
+Setting up your spin refers to the inspection you do of your ground, golf ball, and golf club.
 Here are the steps to set up your spin.

 Examine Your Grass